carlzhang4/chisel_rps/README.md

 ### instant.py
 ```
+Move ./common/sv/TESTER.sv to your vivado project, and add it as simulation source

-After sv file has been generated, run following command to generate a testbench, replace Test with your module name.
+If your sv module file has been generated, run following command to generate a testbench, replace Foo with your module name.
-$ python3 instant.py Test
+$ python3 instant.py Foo
 ```